-The inspector reviewed a sample of staff rosters and noted that on the days of inspection the roster reflected the number of staff on duty.
-The person in charge told the inspector that the staffing levels were based on the assessed needs of the residents.
+The person in charge and team leader told the inspector that the staffing levels were based on the assessed needs of the residents.
 Staff spoken with confirmed there was adequate staff on duty.
 The inspector noted that to ensure continuity of care a relief panel was available from which absences were covered.

 The inspector reviewed a sample of staff files and saw that they met the requirements of the Regulations.
-A checking system had been introduced had been introduced to ensure that required information was in place.
+A checking system had been introduced by the Human Resource department to ensure that required information was in place.

 The inspector was satisfied that staff had access to up-to-date mandatory training and access to education and training to meet the needs of residents.
 A training plan was in place and the inspector confirmed that all staff had attended the mandatory training.
-Additional training was also provided including communication, first aid and the management of behaviour that challenges.
+Team meetings were used to provide additional training.
+Additional training provided included medication management, first aid and the management of behaviour that challenges.
+Certificates of attendance were in the staff files.
 A large number of eLearning programmes had been developed to ensure that all staff had access to on-going training.
 Staff spoken with confirmed that there was a range of training available to them.
-In addition there were regular 'five minute trainings' (FMTs) on issues and policies to ensure staff had up to date knowledge.